How smart weartech can solve real healthcare problems

 As per data from MarketsandMarkets, the market for wearable tech will be worth $56.8 billion by 2025.
-Market analysis by Grand View Research estimates the global market size of wearable medical devices at USD 13 billion in 2019, which is expected to increase at a compounded annual growth rate of 27.9% by 2027.
+Market analysis by Grand View Research estimates the global market size of wearable medical devices at USD 13 billion in 2019, expected to increase at a compounded annual growth rate of 27.9% by 2027.

-How would smart wearables improve healthcare
+How would intelligent wearables Improve Healthcare?